Diffeomorphisme/code_test_2208/README.md

 **Background**
 --------

-Look at Instructions files for the initial instructions, background, user story, etc.
+Look at _Instructions.md_ file for the initial instructions, background, user story, etc.

 **What'd I do?**
 --------